The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Concluding Remarks

 \section{Concluding Remarks}

-This paper demonstrates some theoretical and practical benefits of using random forests to estimate discrete choice models.
-It opens up a series of exciting new research questions: \begin{itemize} \item What type of DCMs can be estimated well by random forests and have higher generalizability to unseen assortments? \item As we use the choice forest to approximate DCMs, how can we translate the properties of a DCM to the topological structure of decision trees? \item Can we provide finite-sample error bounds for the performance of random forests, with or without the price information? \item What properties does the product importance index MDI have? \item Given a binary choice forest, possibly estimated by random forests, can we compute the optimal assortment and prices efficiently? \end{itemize} We hope to address some of these questions in future research.
+This paper demonstrates some theoretical and practical benefits of using random forests to estimate discrete choice models, especially when the data is relatively abundant.
+We also provide comprehensive numerical experiments in Section \ref{sec:numerical}.
+It opens up a series of exciting new research questions: \begin{itemize} \item What type of DCMs can be estimated well by random forests and have higher generalizability to unseen assortments? \item As we use the choice forest to approximate DCMs, how can we translate the properties of a DCM to the topological structure of decision trees? \item Can we provide finite-sample error bounds for the performance of random forests, with or without the price information? \item What properties does the product importance index MDI have? \end{itemize} We hope to address some of these questions in future research.